bahrus/xtal-state/README.md

 </div>
 ```

 Note the attribute "level."
 Possible values are "local", "shadow" and "global".
 Since this is local, this will only affect the "history" of elements contained within the parent div tag.
+If level is not one of these three values, it will assume this is a CSS "matches" expression, and it will only affect the history of elements contained within the ancestor tag matching the css selector.

 ## Observing history.state